satya-arjunan/visocyteold/Documentation/release/Visocyte-5.6.0.md

 ## Redo command keyboard shortcut changed from Ctrl-R to Ctrl-Y

-Ctrl-Y (or Command-Y on macOS) is a common keyboard shortcut for the redo command in many applications, so we have made it the same in ParaView.
+Ctrl-Y (or Command-Y on macOS) is a common keyboard shortcut for the redo command in many applications, so we have made it the same in Visocyte.
 In addition, we added a keyboard shortcut (Ctrl-R or Command-R on macOS) for the **Reset Session** command to the `Edit` menu entry.